 That is definitely not the Jesus we see in this story of challenge and controversy in Matthew's gospel.
-We remember that Jesus not long ago told his closest followers for the third time about his coming death and resurrection, a jolting revelation that seemed to fade into the jubilant noise of his entry into Jerusalem.
+The scene was set for this conflict when Jesus told his closest followers for the third time about his coming death and resurrection.
+That jolting revelation mixed with the otherwise jubilant noise of his entry into Jerusalem.
 The crowds in the city were in turmoil, some asking, "Who is this?", and others proclaiming, "This is the prophet Jesus from Nazareth in Galilee."

-The first act that Jesus performed in Jerusalem was indeed a vintage prophet kind of thing, entering the temple and driving out those who were using the house of God as a trade fair.
-Turning over tables and chairs, quoting scripture, displaying the kind of wrath reminiscent of any good Old Testament prophet.
+The first act that Jesus performed after entering Jerusalem was indeed a vintage prophet kind of thing, entering the temple and driving out those who were using the house of God as a bazaar.
+He turned over tables and chairs, quoted scripture, displayed the kind of wrath reminiscent of any good Old Testament prophet.

-Surprising enough, this violent and scathing behaviour didn't seem to raise too many hackles - probably got the money changers and dove sellers upset, but there's no account of the religious poobahs getting upset over this kind of behaviour.
-What twisted their robes, though, was what followed.
-"The blind and the lame came to him in the temple and he healed them."
+Surprising enough, there's no record that this violent and scathing behaviour raised too many hackles - probably got the money changers and dove sellers upset, but there's no account of the religious poobahs getting upset over this kind of behaviour.
+What twisted their robes, though, was what followed next: "The blind and the lame came to him in the temple and he healed them."
 (21:14) The blind saw, the lame walked, and the children cried "Hosanna" in the temple in his honour.
-This was definitely not good from the perspective of the chief priests and elders - it was ok for Jesus to upset the commercial interests in the courtyard, but now he was treading on their territory, and they certainly weren't going to put up with that kind of encroachment!
+This was definitely not good from the perspective of the chief priests and elders - it was OK for Jesus to upset the commercial interests in the courtyard, but now he was treading on their territory, and they certainly weren't going to put up with that kind of encroachment!

 "What makes you think you can do this?
 Who gave you the authority to do these things?" the chief priests and elders confronted Jesus.
-Now we, who live as people of faith some two millennia after the foretold events of Jesus' death and resurrection, we kind of snicker gleefully, knowing the answer to those confrontational questions.
+Now we, who live as people of faith some two millennia after Jesus' prediction of his death and resurrection came true, we kind of snicker gleefully, knowing the answer to those confrontational questions.
 It is difficult for us to put our faith knowledge aside, to hear the question asked as a legitimate challenge from the authorities to one who was upsetting their entire world.

 But I think it is helpful if we can do just that - if we can understand why the religious poobahs were upset, and the reason for their challenges to Jesus.
-You would think that they would be delighted that Jesus was accomplishing good things by these miraculous healings, but with praise coming even from the lips of children it was clear to the authorities that this man was gaining authority from the crowds, and that was a very dangerous situation for the religious and political leaders.
+You would think that they would be delighted that Jesus was accomplishing good things by these miraculous healings.
+However, with praise coming even from the lips of children, it was clear to the authorities that this man was gaining authority from the crowds, and that was a very dangerous situation for the religious and political leaders.
 Prophets were tolerated as long as there was affirmation from the people of their prophetic call - but this man Jesus, displaying such prophetic power, and being affirmed so completely by the crowds, represented a danger to the system.